microsoft/Windows-iotcore-samples/Samples/IoTOnboarding_RFCOMM/CS/README.md

-n# IoT WiFi Onboarding via Bluetooth(RFCOMM)
+# IoT WiFi Onboarding via Bluetooth(RFCOMM)

-This sample shows how to join your Headless IoT Device (an IoT device without a display) to your Wi-Fi network through Bluetooth RFCOMM.
+This sample shows how to join your Headless IoT Device (an IoT device without a display) to your WiFi network through Bluetooth RFCOMM.

 ## Prerequisites